 Mass Email to Students

 Registered Student Organizations (RSOs) may send one email per semester to all students (or a specific population of students) at a reduced rate of $100.
 For more information, go to our RSO Mass Email Request Form (also found towards the bottom of the CfLI Homepage).

 A couple of important things to note:

 - It takes 8 business days to process requests, so please plan ahead.

-- The cost is $100 which can be paid for by credit card, cash or check to CfLI, or a Funding String.
+- The cost is $100 which can be paid for by credit card to CfLI or a Funding String.
 Requests will not be processed until a payment is received.
+Note: we are not currently accepting Cash or Checks to pay for Mass Emails due to COVID-19

 - These emails must be plain text only – no graphics, font colors, etc. of any kind.

 The CfLI Buzz newsletter is a weekly email sent to all Registered Student Organization Primary Contacts.
 Others can subscribe by going to https://cfli.wisc.edu/cfli-buzz/.
 You can also post your own announcements!
 This communication option is ideal for student organization announcements, training opportunities, upcoming events, and reminders.

 WIN and Other Campus Calendars